 Gangs are becoming a problem even in small rural towns, and the tell tale sign of gang activity is graffiti.
-Learn what to do if you encounter graffiti on your business property and find out how to deter it.
+Read on to learn what to do if you encounter graffiti on your business property and find out how to deter it.

 The issue of gangs was prominent at the expo a few years ago and I sat in on a couple of seminars dealing with this growing problem.
 One gang expert spoke of how gang members artfully recruit young people – children really – and sweep them up into an awful and violent lifestyle.